 A joint venture approach is certainly not without its risks, however many bad experiences that we have witnessed have occurred due to a lack of proper due diligence before establishing a relationship.

-By following the methodology outlined below you can minimise the risks and achieve a successful outcome.
+By following the methodology outlined in this document you can minimise the risks and achieve a successful outcome.